On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Results

+Eventually, the results of the single-hit model for $v_3(t)$ again show no clear trend in comparison to the other two numerical models.
+At $\Nresc\approx 0.02$ they closely resemble the results of the $2\to 2$ computations --- the overshooting is probably due to the initial noise.
+But at larger number of rescatterings they are closer to the outcome of the $2\to 0$ simulations, which makes it difficult to draw any conclusion.

+In Fig.~\ref{fig:v3/Nresc} we compare systems with different number of rescatterings by scaling $v_3$ by $\Nresc$ (left) or $\Nresc^2$ (right).
+Since the simulations with $\Nresc\approx 0.02$ are largely plagued by noise in the ``early stage'' $t\lesssim R$, we discard them from the comparison and only look at $\Nresc\approx 0.08$ and 0.14.
+For the $2\to 0$ scenario, the plots hint at a scaling behavior $v_3\propto\Nresc^2$, different from that found for elliptic flow.
+Regarding the $2\to 2$ (and even more the single-hit models), the plots are rather inconclusive, and both scalings with $\Nresc$ and $\Nresc^2$ seem almost acceptable.
+Let us note that studies focusing on the final value of $v_3$, at the end of the evolution, have found $v_3\propto\Nresc$ (or equivalently $v_3\propto{\rm Kn}^{-1}$) at small $\Nresc$ in systems with elastic binary scalings~\cite{Alver:2010dn,Borghini:2022qha}.

 Several recent studies investigated the ``energy weighted triangular flow'' $v_3^E$, i.e.\ the third Fourier coefficient of the transverse energy distribution, instead of the particle-number weighted coefficients~\cite{Kurkela:2020wwb,Kurkela:2021ctp,Ambrus:2021fej}.
 As shown in Fig.~\ref{fig:v3E}, $v_3^E$ --- computed in the same systems as used for Fig.~\ref{fig:v3} --- again differs a lot in the $2\to 2$ and $2\to 0$ scenarios.
 This is especially true at times $t\gtrsim R$.
-At earlier times, the results with the two collision kernels are more similar, but this is possibly a coincidence, as part of that early behavior is driven by numerical fluctuations: due to the finite number of particles, it is impossible to impose that the momentum distribution be exactly isotropic and identical everywhere in the transverse plane, so that the numerical realizations differ from the idealized setup.
+In turn, the single-hit results are quite close to the $2\to 2$ values at $\Nresc\approx 0.02$, but at higher $\Nresc$ they tend to be systematically larger.
+At earlier times $t\lesssim R$, the results with the three scenarios are more similar, but this is possibly a coincidence, as part of that early behavior is driven by numerical fluctuations: due to the finite number of particles, it is impossible to impose that the momentum distribution be exactly isotropic and identical everywhere in the transverse plane, so that the numerical realizations differ from the idealized setup.